leon-truepill/hello-world/README.md

 Hi MATEY!

-lEON HERE, I love learning new things and always up for a new challenge.
+LEON HERE, I love learning new things and always up for a new challenge.